-Relevance & inclusion Please explain Current regulation Relevant, always included Climate change related risks associated with current regulations (e.g. the reduction or removal of clean energy programs and incentives) are captured under regulatory risks and are always included for evaluation in the company's ERM survey.
+Relevance & inclusion Please explain Current regulation Relevant, always included Climate change related risks associated with current regulations (e.g. the reduction or removal of clean energy programs and incentives which could result in decreased demand for our products) are captured under regulatory risks and are always included for evaluation in the company's ERM survey.
 Emerging regulation Relevant, always included Risks associated with emerging regulations (e.g. new government regulations or utility policies pertaining to our modules, systems, and operation and maintenance services which could result in significant additional expenses or reduced product demand) are captured under regulatory risks and are always included for evaluation in the company's ERM survey.
-Technology Relevant, always included Technology risks (e.g. failing to refine our technology and reduce costs could impact could render our solar modules or systems uncompetitive) are always included for evaluation in the company's ERM survey.
+Technology Relevant, always included Technology risks (e.g. failing to refine our technology and reduce costs could render our solar modules or systems uncompetitive) are always included for evaluation in the company's ERM survey.
 Legal Relevant, always included Legal risks (e.g. failure to comply with legal or regulatory requirements including but not limited to Foreign Corrupt Practices Act, environmental, health and safety, anti-trust, misappropriating or infringing on intellectual property rights of third parties which could adversely impact our financial position or damage our reputation) are always included for evaluation in the company's ERM survey.
 Market Relevant, always included Market risks (e.g. if utility-scale PV solar technology proves unsuitable for widespread adoption at economically attractive rate of return or if addition demand for solar modules and systems takes longer to develop than we anticipate) are always included for evaluation in the company's ERM survey.
 Reputation Relevant, always included All ERM risks are evaluated for their potential impact on the company's reputation.
 A specific example of potential reputational risks would be problems with product quality and performance of our Series 4 and Series 6 modules which could cause us to incur significant and/or unexpected warranty and related expenses, damage our market reputation, and prevent us from maintaining or increasing our market share.
-Acute physical Relevant, always included Risks associated with individual assets (including risks due to weather and other extreme events) are assessed in the context of operational and/or business continuity risks.
-Asset level risks (e.g. natural disasters that affect individual manufacturing facilities) and opportunities are assessed through semi-annual scorecards for our manufacturing sites.
-Chronic physical Relevant, always included ERM survey.
-Upstream Relevant, always included Supply chain disruptions and commodity price risks are always included for evaluation in the company's ERM survey.
-Downstream wnstreamRelevant, always includedDownstream risks (e.g. exposure to price risks of services and energy costs in the transportation of our solar modules dules captured under commodity and component risks and are always included for evaluation in the company's ERM survey.
+Acute physical Relevant, always included Risks associated with individual assets (including risks due to weather and other extreme events which could disrupt operations or the supply of raw materials) are assessed in the context of operational and/or business continuity risks.
+Asset level risks (e.g. natural disasters that affect individual manufacturing facilities) are assessed through semi-annual scorecards for our manufacturing sites.
+Chronic physical Relevant, always included Chronic physical climate change risks such as water shortages and widespread extreme climates are included for evaluation in the company's ERM survey and the semi-annual scorecards for our manufacturing sites which assess operational and/or business continuity risks.
+As we increase the number of installations in extreme climates, we may experience increased failure rates due to deployment into such field conditions.
+Any widespread product failures may damage our market reputation, cause our net sales to decline, require us to repair or replace the defective modules or provide financial remuneration, and result in us taking voluntary remedial measures beyond those required by our standard warranty terms to enhance customer satisfaction, which could have a material adverse effect on our operating results.